wdpm/mad-ui-vue/docs/notes.md

 - remove all namespace.mad-ui css class ,replaced by :v-deep
 - replace highlight.js with prism.js for showing line numbers and line highlight
+- alias for paths, not use ../../../path/to
+- all component use mad- prefix

 ## 粒子系统
 - 烟花